ieeencstate/website2026/app/update.md

 - Kept template code Ohm made, just need to turn it into react
 - Need to setup database for contact and signing up club
 - Template files folders kept: Awards, gallery, resources, scholarship.
 However, I did not connect them to nav yet since theres an internal bug : "null is not an object (evaluating 'root.querySelectorAll')" which is caused by navabar so im doing some error handling

+11/23/2025 Events Page
+- Desing Events page
+- Dark mode and light mode
+- Colors and animaitons yk the whole UI desing
+- Added calendar component but didnt use the stock calendar that google has
+- Need Images......
+- Updated Index.js to have more control of content.